Mehelya: Species

-Nota bene: A binomial authority in parentheses indicates that the species was originally described in a genus other than Mehelya.

 Geographic range

-File snakes are found throughout much of sub-Saharan Africa, from the Cape of South Africa through Zimbabwe and Botswana to the Democratic Republic of the Congo and further.
+Mehelya snakes are found throughout much of sub-Saharan Africa, from the Cape of South Africa through Zimbabwe and Botswana to the Democratic Republic of the Congo and further.

 Description

-File snakes are not large snakes, growing to around 3–4 ft.
-Their dorsal scales are most peculiar.
-Large patches of bare skin are seen, and scales are separated by large gaps.
-These scales are strongly keeled, giving the snake the feel of a file - hence the common name.
+Mehelya are not large snakes, growing to around 3–4 ft.
+Their dorsal scales are unique: large patches of bare skin are seen, and scales are separated by large gaps.
+These scales are strongly keeled, giving the snake the feel of a file; hence the common name.
 Their body shape is triangular in cross section, which has been noted amongst other "cannibalistic" snakes, and may also provide some sort of benefit for them within their burrowing lifestyle.

 Habitat

-File snakes generally occupy more humid regions, but are found in hotter desert areas, too.
+File snakes generally occupy more humid regions, but are also found in hotter desert areas.

 Behaviour

 File snakes are, by nature, burrowers.
 They will occupy old, abandoned burrows of rodents where they shelter from the heat in the relative coolness underground.
 They are also adept at burrowing for themselves, their flattened head aiding them to push their way through the earth and leaf litter.
-This genus is nocturnal, becoming active at night to hunt prey – other reptiles.
+This genus is nocturnal, becoming active at night to hunt other reptiles.